tarwater/Group4-Project/README.md

 Adding, editing, and deleting products now works perfectly.

-To do: Add input validation for adding products
+To do: Add input validation for adding products,
-	Make it look a little prettier
+Make it look a little prettier,
 Get the User registration/login working